Vincidax/self-study/cassidoo/wordBreak/README.md

 > true
 // "aaaaaaaa" can be segmented in multiple ways such as "aa aa aa aa" or "aaa aa aaa" where "aa" and "aaa" are in the dictionary.
 ```
+The answer is in the file wordBreak.js in this directory.

 Author: Vincent DUSHIME